neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 To create a subscription:

 1. Use `psql` or another SQL client to connect to your subscriber Postgres database (a Postgres instance other than Neon).
 2. Create the subscription using the using a `CREATE SUBSCRIPTION` statement.
-This example creates a subscription for the `user` table publication (`users_publication`) that you created previously, in [Create publications](#create-publications).
+This example creates a subscription for the `user` table publication (`users_publication`) that you created previously, in [Create a publication](#create-a-publications).

     ```sql
     CREATE SUBSCRIPTION users_subscription